leo-bauer/personal_website2/index.md

 ## Peer-Reviewed Publications

 1. "Discursive Shifts in the German Right-Wing Newspaper Junge Freiheit 1997-2019: A Computational Approach."
-2023.
 With Christian Czymara.
-Forthcoming in *German Politics*.
+Forthcoming. *German Politics*.

 ## Works in Progress

 1. "Can Mediation Prevent Civil War in Self-Determination Disputes?"
+With David E. Cunningham, Megan Lloyd and Sloan Lansdale.
 2023.
-With David E. Cunningham, Megan Lloyd and Sloan Lansdale.
 Working paper.

 2. "Rebel Group Origins and Civilian Victimization."
+With Jessica Maves Braithwaite and Kathleen Gallagher Cunningham.
 2023.
-With Jessica Maves Braithwaite and Kathleen Gallagher Cunningham.
 Working paper.

 3. "Rebel Actors and Legitimacy Building."
-2022.
 With Kathleen Gallagher Cunningham and Margaret McWeeney.
-Under review.
+2023.
+Revise and resubmit.

 ## Recent Projects